Immortals: Fenyx Rising (formerly Gods & Monsters) is Ubisoft’s Zelda: Breath of the Wild

 And that’s mostly a good thing.

-Immortals: Fenyx Rising launches December 3 for Xbox, PlayStation, Switch, PC, and Stadia.
+Immortals: Fenyx Rising launches December 3 for PlayStation 5, Xbox Series X/S, PS4, Xbox One, Switch, PC, and Stadia.
 I played on PC streaming over the internet using the Parsec service.

 Ubisoft has made some changes since we saw the game last time at E3 2019.
 The player character, Fenyx, is more defined, and the world seems more fleshed out.
 But Ubisoft maintained the friendlier, more animated style that the Assassin’s Creed: Odyssey dev team was originally going for.